kryock-com/AboutMe/README.md

 # AboutMe
 ---
 ---
-## Goals / Sammary
+## Goals / Summary

 My name is Kevin Yockey.
-I born in ohio.
-I went to school at Union Local Schools.
-Then shortly after 7th grade started i moved to indiana, then start school at Perry Height Middle School. after middle school i went to F.J.
-Retiz High School.
+I was born in Ohio.
+I went to school at Union Local Schools in Ohio.
+Then shortly after 7th grade I moved to Indiana, then started school at Perry Height Middle School.
+After middle school I went to F.J.
+Reitz High School.

 Career Goals
 -

-I would like to get a career in a computer science related felid where I could help the performance of a business by code or building something for them.
+I would like to get a career in a computer science related field where I could help the performance of a business by code or building something for them.

 Education Goals
 -

 I would like to go to Ivy Tech Community College for two or until I get a Associate degree, then transfer to University of Southern Indiana for another two years for a Bachelor's degree

-## Intrestest / Hobbies
+## Interests / Hobbies

-Some thing I like doing are:
+Something I like doing are:

-* playing guitar
+* Play guitar

-* taking apart eletroics to see how they work
+* Taking apart electronics to see how they work

-* listening to music
+* Listening to music

 ## Quotes / Motto
 "Your Life is Made up of Two Dates and a Dash.
 Make the Most of the Dash."